angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 > However, in our evaluation this led to an infinite loop, even if the value didn't change.
 This is most likely a bug that will be fixed in future releases of Signal Forms.

 In the template, things are straightforward and don't differ much from what we've seen so far:
-We use the `field` directive to bind our fields with the form model.
+We use the `Field` directive to bind our fields to the form model.
-To conditionally show the additional fields for salutation and pronoun, we use the `hidden()` signal of the respective fields.
+To conditionally show the fields for salutation and pronoun, we use the `hidden()` signal to determine whether the fields are marked as hidden.
 To trigger the reset logic, we bind the `change` event of the gender `<select>` to our method `maybeUpdateSalutationAndPronoun()`.

 ```html